-By: Samuel Cutler and Erich Ferrari Posted on October 29.
+Author: Samuel Cutler and Erich Ferrari Posted October 29, 2012

 While most Americans and the US foreign policy elite were focused on last week’s final presidential debate, a small office within the US Treasury Department, without fanfare, rewrote regulations governing key aspects of the Iranian sanctions.